-- Street Lighting: The need for better street lighting at key intersections and along routes is highlighted to improve visibility and safety for drivers, pedestrians, and cyclists. - Secure Bike Parking: As bike infrastructure expands, there is a call for secure bike racks to reduce the risk of bike theft and encourage more people to cycle. - Crosswalk Signage: There is a demand for improved crosswalk signage and other safety measures in high-traffic areas to prevent accidents and near misses. - Public Transit Expansion: There is a strong call for expanding public transit services, including more frequent buses, longer operating hours, and better connectivity between towns to reduce car dependency and improve pedestrian safety.
+- Street Lighting: Participants indicated a need for improved lighting at several intersections and along routes throughout the region to improve visibility and safety for drivers, pedestrians, and cyclists. - Secure Bike Parking: As bike infrastructure expands, secure bike racks can reduce the risk of bike theft and encourage more people to bicycle. - Crosswalk Signage: There is a demand for improved crosswalk signage and closer spacing of crosswalks along higher-volume local roads, near transit facilities, and at intersections to prevent crashes and near misses. - Public Transit Expansion: There was strong support in the public input received for expanding public transit services, including more frequent buses, longer operating hours, and better connectivity between towns to improve safe access for all road users, including those who are unable to drive due to age or health reasons.

-- Traffic Signal Adjustments: Suggestions include reconfiguring traffic signals during peak hours and implementing adaptive signal timing to improve traffic flow and reduce congestion. - Speed Control: There is a need for better speed enforcement and traffic calming measures, such as speed bumps and stop signs, to ensure safer roads for pedestrians and cyclists.
+- Traffic Signal Adjustments: Suggestions included reconfiguring traffic signals during peak hours and implementing adaptive signal timing to improve traffic flow, improve safety for crossing pedestrians and bicyclists, and to reduce roadway hazards related to congestion. - Speed Control: Respondents expressed support for better speed enforcement and traffic calming measures, such as speed bumps and stop signs, to ensure less collisions between vehicles and other roadway users.